UAP-Nursing Student Unlicensed Assistive Personnel

 • Any other nursing task for which the student has received instruction within the nursing program

 In order to meet the eligibility requirements of a Nursing Student UAP, the student must be:

 • Currently enrolled in a state nursing board-approved nursing education program or a state nursing commission-approved nursing education program

 • In good academic standing

 • Satisfactory completion of a course in the fundamentals of nursing

 • Satisfactory completion of a pharmacology course (as a condition of receiving delegation of medication administration)

 * Please note that the above is intended to be informational only.
 For specific rules related to Nursing Student UAPs and advanced delegation, please refer to Montana Board of Nursing rules ARM 8.32.1731 and 8.32.1732.

-Interested in Applying to be an UAP?If you would like to request an application CLICK HERE.
+Interested in Applying to be an UAP?If you would like an application CLICK HERE.